tungnhs2014/Linux-Programming-2025-DevLinux/06-IPC-Socket/README.md

 ## 6.4.
 Unix Domain Sockets
 - Unix Domain Sockets provide high-performance inter-process communication (IPC) between processes on the same host.
 They offer significant advantages over Internet sockets for local communication.
+- Unix domain sockets are sometimes called "local sockets" because they are used exclusively for communication between processes on the same machine.
 - **Domain:** `AF_UNIX` (or `AF_LOCAL`)
 - `Socket Types:`
     + `SOCK_STREAM:` Connection-oriented, reliable communication (like TCP).